realcoloride/node_characterai/README.md

 You can find your character ID in the URL of a Character's chat page.

-For example, if you go to the chat page of the character `Test Character` you will see the URL `https://beta.character.ai/chat?char=8_1NyR8w1dOXmI1uWaieQcd147hecbdIK7CeEAIrdJw`.
+For example, if you go to the chat page of the character `Discord Moderator` you will see the URL `https://beta.character.ai/chat?char=8_1NyR8w1dOXmI1uWaieQcd147hecbdIK7CeEAIrdJw`.

 The last part of the URL is the character ID:
 ![Character_ID](https://i.imgur.com/nd86fN4.png)